haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 	If all this set up is successful, when UBank launches, its UI will freeze a short amount of time (this means it's reading from UKey) then it will **populate** username into the field automatically for you.
 This part is important.
 If you didn't see populated username on your username text field input, it has highly chance that it didn't work.

 	Again, to double check whether it's all ok or not.
 Just try to log in.
-	You need to click on `Switch to: login with digital...`, then enter the same password you've set during the time of registration & setup at the bank for your company bank account.
+	You need to click on `Switch to: login with digital...` if current screen isn't the same as image below, then enter the same password you've set during the time of registration & setup at the bank for your company bank account.
 You should be able to successfully log in.

 	![login ubank](/assets/images/operate-bank-in-china/app-setup/digital-certificate-login.png)

 	If not, try to consult your bank representative who handles your case.
 Check the password.
-	But by all means, when you open UBank with prior UKey plugged in, it should populdate username text for you <-- this is the major indicator whether it's <font color="green">success</font> or <font color="red">fail</font>.
+	But by all means, when you open UBank with prior UKey plugged in, it should populate username text for you <-- this is the major indicator whether it's <font color="green">success</font> or <font color="red">fail</font>.

 ## Transfer Money

 You've checked that things work fine up until now.
 So you're ready to login as initiator (per se; financial manager) to request money transfer as will be approved or rejected by (per se) general manager of the company later.

 It's clear by now that why the bank gave you 2 UKeys.
-One for whoever needs to initiate the transaction, and another for who to review and decide the fate of that transaction.
+One for whoever needs to initiate the transaction, and another for whom to review and decide the fate of that transaction.

 At the back of UKey, you can see long number.
 You use this number to uniquely identify which one is for whom in your company.

 Now we will act as initiator who will request money transfer.
-Assume that you alrady logged in.
+Assume that you already logged in.
 You should see the following screen right after that.

 <center>